dkoes/qsar-tools/README.md

 Given a model and a set of compounds, uses the model to predict the quantity of interest.

+## trainclassifier.py

+Given a fingerprint file train a classifier model to predict a the class of interest.
+Does NOT support multiple classes.
+This quantity is assumed to be the second column of the file.
+Outputs model along with cross-validation statistics.

+## applyclassifier.py

+Given a model and a set of compounds, uses the model to predict the class of interest.

 ## visualizesmartsmodel.py

 Given a model trained using smarts descriptors and a compound, map the model